refinedev/refine/documentation/docs/api-references/hooks/table/useTable.md

 ...
 ```

-If you give default filter values, `defaultFilteredValue` prop needs to be properly given to the relevant `<Table.Column>` components so that those filter fields come with default values when the page is opened.
+If you give default filter values, `defaultFilteredValue` property needs to be properly given to the relevant `<Table.Column>` components so that those filter fields come with default values when the page is opened.

 ```tsx title="/src/pages/posts/list.tsx"
 import {